WARN PRODUCT SERVICE

 WINCH BRAKING, DYNAMIC AND MECHANICAL

 There are two types of brakes commonly used on ATV winches.
-Most all Warn ATV winches come standard with Dynamic Braking.
-This is a resistance type of brake that is created by the winch motor.
+Some Warn ATV winches come standard with Dynamic Braking.
+This is a resistance type of braking that is created by the winch motor.
 This type of brake should hold approximately 500 pounds.
 If your ATV rolls back on steep inclines, you may want to check your winch controls for proper working order and/or add a mechanical brake to your winch.
-The mechanical brake is a friction type that is normally optional and is easy to install.
-The two brakes combined will normally create enough braking energy to be equivalent to the capacity of the winch.
+Other WARN winches are built with a mechanical brake to hold the winch drum , a friction type that is usually very effective.

 IMPORTANT SAFETY NOTE

 DO NOT use a winch that is in disrepair or a winch cable and/or hook that has been damaged or heavily worn in any way.
 Doing so, could result in severe injury or death to you and/or others.
 A winch is a powerful tool and can be very dangerous.
 Always use a winch with utmost caution.
 Read and understand your winch owners manual and Warns The Basic Guide to Winching Techniques.

 Having a winch on an ATV is a good idea.
 But to make the winch effective, the operator should want to be prepared with all the necessary winch hardware.
 For example, the 50 feet of winch cable that most ATV winches come with may not be long enough in many cases.
 In this event, the winch could be useless.
 In speaking with many of our customers about winching, there are many items available that they simply were not aware of and have found them to be very useful.

 For your convenience, we have prepared a list of these items for your evaluation.